Brief Description & History of Sheet Metal Fabrication in Melbourne

 Sheet metal may be cut in numerous ways, from hand tools called tin snips as many as huge powered shears.
 With the advances in technology, sheet metal cutting has looked to computers for accurate cutting.
 Many sheet metal cutting procedures are built on computer numerically controlled (CNC) laser cutting or multi-tool CNC punch press.

-In the majority of the of the world, sheet metal thickness is consistently specified in millimeters.
+In the majority of the world, sheet metal thickness is consistently specified in millimeters.
 In the US, the width of sheet metal is typically determined by a traditional, non-linear measure recognized as its gauge.
 The bigger the gauge number, the finer the metal.
 Typically used steel sheet metal extends from 30 gauge to about seven gauge.

 A normal component (for instance, the side of a computer case) could be cut to high precision from a blank sheet in below 15 seconds by either a press or a laser CNC machine.